How to Set Science Based Targets

 What are Science-Based Targets?

 Science-based targets (SBTs) are greenhouse gas reduction goals set by businesses.
 They are defined as “science-based” when they align with the scale of reductions required to keep global temperature increases well-below 2°C compared to pre-industrial temperatures.
-SBTs provide businesses with pathways to sustainable transformational change to accelerate the transition to a low carbon economy.
+SBTs provide businesses with pathways to sustainable transformational change to accelerate the transition to a low-carbon economy.

 The business case for companies to set targets is clear.
-The Science-based Target Initiative outlined four incentives for companies to set SBTs:
+The Science-based Target Initiative (SBTi) outlined four incentives for companies to set SBTs:

 • Drive innovation